Wendy Gooditis

 Gwendolyn Wallace Gooditis is an American real estate agent, educator, and politician, known as Wendy Gooditis.
 A Democrat, Gooditis was elected in November 2017 to represent Virginia's 10th House of Delegates district in the Virginia House of Delegates.
-The 10th district consists of portions of Loudoun, Clarke and Frederick counties.
+The 10th district consisted of portions of Loudoun, Clarke and Frederick counties.

 Gooditis lost her brother to mental illness in 2017, shortly after announcing her House of Delegates campaign.
 Gooditis has said that this experience strengthened her determination to pass legislation focused on expanding Medicaid, suicide prevention, and combatting child abuse.

-Gooditis is vice chair of the Agriculture, Chesapeake and Natural Resources Committee.
-She also serves on the Labor & Commerce and Counties, Cities, and Towns committees.
+Gooditis was vice chair of the Agriculture, Chesapeake and Natural Resources Committee.
+She also served on the Labor & Commerce and Counties, Cities, and Towns committees.

 Early life and education

 Gooditis grew up in Cranbury, New Jersey; she lived in Virginia for 25 years before running for office.
 Formerly a contractor for Bell Laboratories, Gooditis became a teacher in the 2000s, teaching in the Clarke County, Virginia public schools and at a private school.
 Gooditis then became a real estate agent.

 Prior to moving to Virginia, Gooditis was shortlisted for the U.S. Olympic equestrian team as a 3-day eventer.